zeusta/Docs/extensions/Guide By Functions/Magento 1/Instock Management.md

 ![input stocktaking general info](./Image_Instock_Management/image026.png)

-1. Select the warehouse you want to stock take, the reason for stocktaking.
+1. Select the warehouse, the reason for stocktaking.
 You can also fill in the participants and the time of the action but it is optional.
 2. Choose the products to be stock taken by clicking the **Prepare Product List** button (Stage 2) at the top right of the page.
 Alternatively, you can skip it to go straight to Stage 3 by clicking the **Start Stocktaking** button.

  - Stage 2: **Prepare Products**